-Regular People
+Regular people

 At Todd Smith Fitness we do something that just does not exist in the world of fitness.
 We train regular people in a safe fashion.
 We use exercises for their personal goals.
 We use the exercises that we actually do during our own workouts.
-We focus on basic biomechanics which will lead to safer more effective workouts.
+We focus on basic biomechanics which will lead to safer and more effective workouts.
 We take our clients as who they are and what their goals are.

 Todd was speaking at a conference years ago, ironically his topic was on safety of exercise, and appropriate training for your goals.
 The conference focused on new exercise trends, high intensity intervals, boot camps and functional training.
-All trends focusing easy to scale, less equipment and less instructors.
+All trends focus on easy to scale, less equipment and less instructors.
 The conference hosted a free boot camp.
 Anyone could do the class as long as they signed a waiver.
-He watched as people that clearly had no exercise or movement practice jump into a 50 students to 1 instructor boot camp.
-The exercises chose by the instructor required optimal joint mechanics (which no one had) and done with little to no rest time between exercises.
+He watched as people that clearly had no exercise or movement practice, jumped into a 50 students to 1 instructor boot camp.
+The exercises chosen by the instructor required optimal joint mechanics (which no one had) and done with little to no rest time between exercises.
 People were being pushed and many struggled to finish.
 The good news is no one was hurt that day.
 But what people need to understand is that most exercise related injuries will appear like a cavity.
-Most likely they will not appear over night, but within a few weeks, months or years.
+Most likely they will not appear overnight, but within a few weeks, months or years.
 A few ladies that had done the class stopped him, appreciating his talk, not realizing they had done exactly the opposite of what he was talking about.
 They were proud they had finished such a hard workout.
 Rubbing their joints and talking about the discomfort.
 Todd asked a lady, “what are your goals?
 Are you getting ready for a sporting event?”
 The woman said, “no, why do you ask?
 I just wanna look better!”
 Todd said, “you know you do not have to subject yourself to pain just to look better?”

 MUSCLE CENTRIC OVER EXERCISE CENTRIC

-The whole exercise world is telling us all we need is squats and kettle bells.
+The whole exercise world is telling us all we need is squats and kettlebells.
 But what if you have previous injuries and only experience pain when doing squats and kettle swings?
 Are you out of luck?
 Will you never get development in those targeted muscles?
 Safer alternatives do exist.

 There is nothing wrong with finding a safer alternative.
 Consistency is the key.